josh-egan/tech.joshegan.com/public/posts/2015/mic-check.md

 Can you hear me?
 Is the sound too loud?
 Does my style look decent?
 1. This
 2. is a
-- numbered list.
+3. numbered list.

+How about some bullets?
 - bullets
+  - are
+    - fun

-3. yippee
+- yippee

 And this is some inline `<code></code>` for your viewing pleasure.